elenced/SU-2025-SSD-Assigment/README.md

 If you have already have Git installed on your computer open your terminal in Visual Studio and run the following: git clone https://github.com/elenced/SU-2025-SSD-Assigment.git

-After deciding one or the other option you will end up running the solution within Visual Studio code by pressing Ctrl + F5, if all was downloaded correctly you should be greeted by a UI.
+After deciding one or the other option you will end up running the solution within Visual Studio code, if all was downloaded correctly you should be greeted by a UI.
 Similar to this as shown below:

 ===== Player Statistics Manager =====
 1. Add New Player